thomaspage24/chatOverTcp/README.md

 # secure_chat

 Terminal-based encrypted chat over TCP.
 Two machines connect, do a Diffie-Hellman handshake to agree on a key, then talk over AES-256-CBC.
-No pre-shared secrets, no plaintext.

 Tested on macOS and Linux.